quanterall/HaskellMaterials/basics/10-capability-constraints.md

   outputToLog = putStrLn
 ```

-With this type class we are very free to implement entirely different behavior depending on the
+With this type class we are free to implement entirely different behavior depending on the context
-context we are executing in.
-As an added example of that, let's imagine we had a custom testing
+we are executing in.
+As an added example of that, let's imagine we had a custom testing context set
-context set up and we wanted to implement `LogToDefault` for it in a way that let us capture the
+up and we wanted to implement `LogToDefault` for it in a way that let us capture the output:
-output:

 ```haskell
 type TestMonad = ReaderT TestingState IO